fukamachi/qlot/README.markdown

 ### Adding a new dependency

 ```
 $ qlot add <library name>              # Add a new library from Quicklisp explicitly
+$ qlot add <library name> --upstream   # Add an upstream version of a Quicklisp library
-$ qlot add github <username/repository>   # Add a new library from a GitHub repository
+$ qlot add <username/repository>       # Add a new library from a GitHub repository
 ```

 You can also edit a `qlfile` file directly.
 See [qlfile syntax](#qlfile-syntax) section to know how to write it.
 Be sure to run `qlot install` to install new dependencies.